stanislaw/SoftwareDesignHeuristics/README.md

 changes.
 The solution: isolate moving and changing into separate commits or separate PRs.

+## Distribution

+### Provide Basic Test Sequences with Your Product

+If you are a provider of software or hardware, consider going beyond the standard "interface control document" (ICD) by including basic test sequences – a "Hello World"-type program that allows users to quickly get started with your product.
+Such examples help users bring the system online and get up to speed without unnecessary guesswork.

+The lack of clear "Hello World" or how-to documentation is especially prevalent in the embedded software industry, where companies often rely solely on ICDs or technical reference manuals.
+This forces end-user software engineers to engage in guesswork and reverse-engineer the documentation to figure out how to bring up a device.
+While the industry is gradually improving in this regard, there is still a long way to go.
+By providing a clear and functional "Hello World" example with every product, you empower your users and make adoption of your product much smoother.

+### Provide Drivers Alongside Your Hardware

+If you are a hardware provider, consider supplying software drivers with your device rather than just a technical reference manual for end-users to decipher and implement.
+As the developer of the device, you understand its functionality better than anyone else.
+By providing ready-to-use drivers, you save your users the time and effort of implementing the device's features themselves.

+With some effort on your part, you can significantly improve the adoption of your product by making it easier to integrate and use.
+A smooth setup process not only enhances user satisfaction but also reduces the barriers to bringing your hardware to market.

 ## Reliability

 ### Errors are not ok